Traverse west of the Maasai Mara to a land rich in biodiversity and home to magnificent mountain gorillas & mischievous golden monkeys.

 The Capital City of Kigali

 En-route to gorilla trekking a visit to the capital city, Kigali, is not to be missed with many immersive cultural experiences; each offering something special to the curious traveller.
 Whether its learning about Rwanda’s road to forgiveness at the deeply moving Genocide Memorial, listening to local story tellers or experiencing the mouth-watering local coffee and cuisine.

-Trekking primates is a wild-life experience that is life changing – there are many ways to combine this with your Mara safari.
+Trekking primates is a life changing experience – there are many ways to combine this with your Mara safari.

 A Safari of the Heart

 Rwanda, Kenya & Tanzania

 Both Rwanda & Uganda’s capital cities of Kigali & Kampala are well serviced by international flights, from Nairobi or further afield.
 There is even a direct flight between Uganda & the Maasai Mara and a good network of scheduled flights and scenic helicopter flips that connect the parks.

 Discover the land of Africa’s great apes, the Virunga Volcanoes, the Mountains of the Moon, and chimp and gorilla trekking.
 Kigali, Rwanda’s capital, is surely Africa’s loveliest city and Uganda is home to the source of the Nile.

 All these partner properties have been handpicked by the Angama Safaris team because of the exceptional experiences and high standards they consistently deliver, making each an exceptional destination in an East African Safari.